 Here’s a photo of a road in Sicily which collapsed just ten days after it was built.
 It’s near Mezzojuso, 25 miles from Palermo.
 It cost more than Euros 200 million – at least, that’s what the taxpayer forked out for it.
 The actual materials and work, no doubt, cost far less.
 I don’t know if … More Schools and Bridges Collapsing in Sicily: Thanks Mafia!

 If queue-hopping were an Olympic sport, the Sicilians would win gold every time.
 Yet recently I beat them at their own game.
-My son – who lives bravely with chronic Lyme disease – had to have a massive amount of blood tests.
-We always go to the same clinic, as the people who work there … More How to Queue-hop in front of a Sicilian
+My son has a massive amount of blood tests.
+We always go to the same clinic, as the people who work there are my friends.
+One of the men looks exactly like Johnny … More How to Queue-hop in front of a Sicilian

 “Mummy, why are the baddies English?” my son asked me last week.
 He was watching “Rio”, a cartoon film about parrots in which the bad parrot, from the Brazilian jungle, inexplicably talks with a very posh English accent.
 “Well, it’s just one silly cartoon,” I reassured him.
 Then he listed all the English baddies he … More So you’re Sicilian.
 Are you in the Mafia?